SjdnDzikran/project-pengantar-blockchin/review-system-mvp/README.md

 3. **Submit a Review**
    - Click on a company
    - Click "Write a Review"
-   - Verify your employment (enter employee ID)
+   - Connect wallet and verify employment (enter employee ID)
    - Rate the company (1-5 stars)
    - Write your review (optional)
-   - Submit to blockchain
+   - Approve the blockchain transaction in your wallet
+   - Backend records tx metadata + plaintext review

 4. **View Your Reviews**
    - Go to Dashboard
    - See all your submitted reviews
-   - Check blockchain transaction hashes
+   - Check blockchain transaction hashes and verification status

 ### For Administrators